Table of Contents

 Blocking

-The blocking property of the HTMLScriptElement interface is a string indicating that certain operations should be blocked on the fetching of the script.
+The read-only blocking property of the HTMLScriptElement returns a live DOMTokenList object containing the operations that should be blocked on the fetching of an external resource.
+It reflects the {{HTMLElement("script")}} element's blocking content attribute.

 [Value("blocking")]